Guess What’s in the Halloween Box

 Challenge them to come up with the last items and if there are no results, one by one pull out the items and show them to the group.

-Then announce the top 3 places and the winner gets a prize.
+Then announce the top 3 highest scores and the winner gets a prize.

 In this game include a variety of items in the box that are not Halloween related to help fill it with lots of stuff.
 Play a set amount of rounds (3, 5 or 7) and then announce a winner. (or just have it as fun play).

-2. In this version you create several Halloween Mystery Boxes and place gross feeling items inside.
-It could be a boiled head of cauliflower, a sponge, a severed head, slimy rib bones or some bizarre items.
+2. Teen / Adult Version – In this version you create several Halloween Mystery Boxes and place gross feeling items inside.
+It could be a boiled head of cauliflower, a sponge, a severed head, slimy rib bones, beef jerky or some bizarre items.
 This is good for adults.

 Guests are given plastic / latex gloves (just one) and told the are going to play a game.
 This also adds to the intrigue.
 They are given a sheet of paper and pen and asked to silently one by one investigate the mystery boxes and try to guess what is inside.